borntofrappe/rho/README.md

 `sliver_lists` and `animated_sliver:list` refactor the code to use sliver widget instead of `ListView`.

-Beyond the four demos `reorderable_list` allow to sort items in a `ReorderableList` widget.
+`expansion_tile` shows how to display a task and optionally the connected subtasks.
+When there are no substasks use a single `ListTile` widget.
+When there are subtasks use `ExpansionTile` and include the subtasks in the collapse-able `children` field.

-`expansion_tile` and `expansion_panel` show how to display a task and optionally the connected subtasks.
+Note that in `lists` the demo makes use of an `ExpansionTile` widget to optionally show the contents of the second list.
+The structure is not repeated in `sliver_list` as I prefer to restructure the widget tree to have a limited number of widgets wrapped in `SliverToBoxAdapter`.